✅ 1. What is the Advantage of Hibernate over JDBC?

 29. How do you invoke Stored Procedures in Hibernate?

-Hibernate allows stored procedure calls using named SQL queries with callable="true"
+Hibernate allows stored procedure calls using named SQL queries with callable="true".

 Example Configuration (in mapping XML):